Tag: Artificial-Intelligence

 It surprised me how easy it was to build a local solution with Ollama.

-Introduction This itch to have a private solution for AI came to me after I saw that OpenAI changed their settings on the playground section and does not allow for free users to test the models.
+This itch to have a private solution for AI came to me after I saw that OpenAI changed their settings on the playground section and does not allow for free users to test the models.
 With that I went to check Gemini but it was the same thing.
 Both of them are costing $20/month and for me it isn’t worth it at the moment.
+Because of that I went looking for private ones, since I had already seen people doing running AI solution locally.
+Coupled with the fact that I got a new M2 MacBook Air, I decided to test the limits.

 Thoughts on the hu.ma.ne AI Pin